hobbsAU/mips74k-ar71xx-lede-patch/README.md

 ./patch_LEDE.sh

-Make Menuconfig Default Target Profile is TL-WDR4300 (all the packages and config is inside)
+Make Menuconfig Default Target is archer-c7-v2 (all the packages and config is inside)

     make menuconfig